-Kelly Rosati is the vice president of Community Outreach at Focus on the Family where she serves as the ministry spokesperson on child advocacy issues.
+Kelly Rosati is the Vice President of Advocacy for Children at Focus on the Family where she serves as the ministry spokesperson on child advocacy issues.
 Rosati oversees the Adoption and Orphan Care Initiative, the Sanctity of Human Life department, Option Ultrasound, and Community Care efforts.

 Rosati is a frequent public speaker on the topics of sanctity of human life and adoption and orphan care.
 She currently serves on the Board of Directors for the national “March for Life” and has been featured in various media outlets, including The Wall Street Journal, The Denver Post, New York Daily News, Christianity Today, The Honolulu Star Bulletin, and numerous radio stations throughout the country.

 Rosati received her undergraduate degree from Marquette University and graduated cum laude from the University of Nebraska College of Law.
-Rosati and her husband have been married since 1991 and live with their four children in Monument, Colo.Dan Dumas View Bio
+Rosati and her husband have been married since 1991 and live with their four children in Elbert, Colorado.Dan Dumas View Bio

 Dan Dumas is the CEO of Red Buffalo and presently serves as Special Advisor for Foster Care and Adoption to the Governor of Kentucky.
 Dan is a teaching pastor and elder at Crossing Church in Louisville, KY.
 He is passionate about all things leadership, adoption, expository preaching, biblical manhood and being an idea-generating, transformational and organizational leader.
 He is the author of Live Smart, the co-author of A Guide to Biblical Manhood and the editor of A Guide to Expository Ministry.
 Dumas served as a Senior Vice President of Southern Seminary from 2007 – 2017.
 He currently also serves as a special advisor to the President of Southern Seminary and Faculty member.
 Dan actively writes on Leadership and Preaching at his blog: Leaders Don’t Panic, and provides a variety of coaching and consulting for businesses, churches, and their leaders.
 Dan has served in a variety of ministry capacities in many local churches, including Executive Pastor at Grace Community Church in Sun Valley, California.
 Prior to his time in ministry, Dan served in the US Navy as a search and rescue swimmer.
 Dan is married to Jane and has two children.Joy White View Bio

 Emily serves alongside the Show Hope staff as Vice President and Assistant Executive Director.
-Born and raised in Franklin, TN, Emily has enjoyed watching Show Hope grow from a dream in her parents’ heart to an organization that has helped thousands of children come to know the love of a family.
+Born and raised in Franklin, TN, Emily has enjoyed watching Show Hope, a nationally recognized voice for adoption advocacy and orphan care support work, grow from a dream in her parents’ heart into an organization that has helped thousands of children and families.

 Chuck serves as president and CEO of the National Council For Adoption.
 He is responsible for all aspects of NCFA, including management as well as implementing the organization’s mission.
 He is an advocate for children, birth parents, and adoptive families, and is a frequent writer, speaker, and commentator on adoption policy and practice.
 Chuck currently serves on the Board of Trustees of the Council on Accreditation (COA).